 Located on Ord Street, this site is in immediate proximity to the Fremantle Arts Center, a popular tourist attraction.
 Monitoring speed allows the council to identify possible safety concerns throughout a typical day.
 The north-bound 85th percentile speed at the site over the course of 2015 was 58.38km/h, indicating that reasonable drivers are staying within the prescribed speed limit.
 A virtual day analysis of data from the whole year of 2015 shows that speeds increase between 9PM and 5AM when traffic volume is low.

 The north-bound 85th percentile speed at the site over the course of 2015 was 58.38km/h.

-Fremantle has a rolling traffic data collection program, collecting week long surveys from sites around the city with tube counters.
-The data collected by the piezo permanent site provides a reference for seasonal changes in traffic.
+Fremantle has a rolling traffic data collection program, collecting week long surveys from sites around the city with MC5600 portable counters.
+The data collected by the MC5710 permanent site provides a reference for seasonal changes in traffic.
 Adjustment factors produced by MTE™ allow road managers to compare a balanced view of traffic statistics collected at different times of the year.
 The results show that the quietest months of the year are January and July while Saturdays and Sundays have significantly lower traffic volume than weekdays.

 Monthly volume and adjustment factor

 Jan – 179985 Adjust = 1.06051

 ADT and adjustment factor by day of week

 Mon 6464.528, Adjust = 0.99521